Trusted By

 All of our drivers are professionally trained and excited to welcome you to Cuba.

 Cuba Candela tours include a private, air-conditioned car or van with a professionally trained driver to transport you to all scheduled activities.
-The driver you have on your first day will stay with you throughout your trip.
+The driver you have on day one will stay with you throughout your trip.
 We encourage guests to get to know their drivers.
 They truly enjoy meeting travelers and can be a great part of your local experience.

 When you arrive in Cuba, you will be greeted outside the airport by your driver who will take you back to your hotel or private villa to get settled.
 For every scheduled activity, your driver will be there to transport you and your group.
 There will be times when you will need to arrange your own transportation, for example, after dinner or during free time.